pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 ---
-title: Build a TiDB Cluster in TiDB Cloud (Developer Tier)
+title: Build a TiDB Cluster in TiDB Cloud (Serverless Tier)
-summary: Learn how to build a TiDB cluster in TiDB Cloud (Developer Tier) and connect to a TiDB Cloud cluster.
+summary: Learn how to build a TiDB cluster in TiDB Cloud (Serverless Tier) and connect to a TiDB Cloud cluster.
 ---

 <!-- markdownlint-disable MD029 -->

-# Build a TiDB Cluster in TiDB Cloud (Developer Tier)
+# Build a TiDB Cluster in TiDB Cloud (Serverless Tier)

 <CustomContent platform="tidb">